emilyjspencer/Moodys/README.md

 80 + 80 + 80 + 80 = 320

 There are 320 possible combinations of 3 consecutive numbers in any direction

+combos.py file

+"End of horizontal traversal" appears 10 times for the loop - since the end of the line is reached ten times

+end of horizontal traversal
+num of times iterating across appears